smart-data-lake/smart-data-lake/blog/2022-04-07-SDL_databricks/2022-04-07-Databricks.md

 		If you are curious you could double check e.g. with a Workspace Python Notebook running `!ls /databricks/jars/*config*`

 1. **fat-jar**:
-       We need to provide the SDL sources and all required libraries.
+       We need to provide the SDLB sources and all required libraries.
 Therefore, we compile and pack the Scala code into a Jar including the dependencies.
-We use the [getting-started](https://github.com/smart-data-lake/getting-started.git) as dummy project, which itself pulls the SDL sources.
+We use the [getting-started](https://github.com/smart-data-lake/getting-started.git) as dummy project, which itself pulls the SDLB sources.
 	- download the [getting-started](https://github.com/smart-data-lake/getting-started.git) source and build it with the `-P fat-jar` profile
 	```
     podman run -v ${PWD}:/mnt/project -v ${PWD}/.mvnrepo:/mnt/.mvnrepo maven:3.6.0-jdk-11-slim -- mvn -DskipTests  -P fat-jar  -f /mnt/project/pom.xml "-Dmaven.repo.local=/mnt/.mvnrepo" package